A Dual-level Model Predictive Control Scheme for Multi-timescale Dynamical Systems--Extended Version: Introduction

 \section{Introduction}

 Many industrial processes are characterized by separable fast-slow dynamics, which can be called ``multi-timescale dynamic systems".
-In a multi-timescale dynamic system, for a given constant input signal, some of the output variables reach their steady-state values fast while the other ones may experience a longer transient time period, see for instance~\cite{naidu2002singular,kokotovic1999singular,mishchenko1994asymptotic}.
-A widely-acceptable approach for the control of such systems consists in resorting to hierarchical control synthesis that possibly relies on singular perturbation theory (see the book~\cite{naidu1988singular}), where time-scale separation technique is adopted to define regulators at different control frequencies so as to guarantee the stability and performance of the dynamics associated with the each channel.
-As another example, there might be systems that their dynamics are not separable but must be controlled in the same way with a multi-rate control setting, see for instance the control of a Boiler Turbine (BT) system considered in~\cite{RV2008}. {In this case, usually, the crucial controlled variables of the considered system must be adjusted in a faster rate to meet the control performance requirement, while other outputs can be controlled more smoothly in a slower time scale.}
+In a multi-timescale dynamic system, for a given constant input signal, some of the output variables reach their steady-state values fast while the other ones may experience a longer transient period, see for instance~\cite{naidu2002singular,kokotovic1999singular,mishchenko1994asymptotic}.
+A widely-acceptable approach for the control of such systems consists in resorting to hierarchical control synthesis that possibly relies on singular perturbation theory (see the book~\cite{naidu1988singular}), where time-scale separation technique is adopted to define regulators at different control frequencies to guarantee the stability and performance of the dynamics associated with the adopted channels.
+In addition to singularly perturbed systems, there might be systems whose dynamics are not separable but must be controlled in the same way with a multi-rate control setting, see for instance the control of a Boiler Turbine (BT) system considered in~\cite{RV2008}. {In this case, usually, the crucial controlled variables of the considered system must be adjusted at a faster rate to meet the control performance requirement, while other outputs can be controlled more smoothly in a slower time scale.} {As another example, the control applications for robots fit the above control problem setting.
+For instance, in the race car control problem, see~\cite{liniger2015optimization,verschueren2014towards}, the velocity is the major concern to reach the destination with minimum-time periods, while the reference tracking goal is of less importance.
+In urban autonomous driving applications, see~\cite{paden2016survey}, lane-keeping and precise tracking are the prior concerns while the velocity can be controlled in a smoother manner.}